 Cooking food on an outdoor grill is nearly as much a part of the summer as music festivals and hanging out at the pool.
 It's even better when the cook pays as much attention to nutrition and food safety as to the heat of the grill.

-"It's important to take some basic precautions when preparing food outdoors, and to make sure that you're eating a well-rounded meal, not just gorging on bratwursts," says Amy Gelfand, MS, RD, LDN, a dietitian at Rush University Medical Center (who loves bratwurst, by the way).
+"It's important to take some basic precautions when preparing food outdoors, and to make sure that you're eating a well-rounded meal, not just gorging on bratwursts," says dietitian Amy Gelfand, MS, RD, LDN (who loves bratwurst, by the way).

 She and a colleague offer these tips for making cookouts this weekend — and anytime — safe, nutritious and even more delicious.

 Darkness is a great background for fireworks, but it may be harmful when it comes to the color of barbecued meat.
 If cooked at high heat for a long amount of time, grilled meat creates an unhealthy compound called heterocyclic amine that may increase the risk of cancer.